NiccoloPuccinelli/SEM/README.md

 This replication package includes:

-* The datasets of raw metrics collected from our *RS-Digital-Mirror*, available [here](datasets/raw/).
+* The datasets of raw metrics collected from our *RH-Digital-Shadow*, available [here](datasets/raw/).
 * The results of the experiments of **SEM, Smart Ecosystem Monitoring**, the approach presented in our manuscript which predicts failures in Smart Ecosystems.
 * The toolset to execute **SEM** to replicate the results obtained based on the provided datasets.
-* The link to [download the **RS-Digital-Mirror**](https://zenodo.org/records/16909230?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQ3NTdlMjM4LWMwNDctNDYwZi04YjQ4LTU4YzlhM2RjZGM5ZSIsImRhdGEiOnt9LCJyYW5kb20iOiJlZWYxMzc5MGZhODU4OTk4MDFmYTkyMzdjMzFlNjUwMCJ9.oIwKd-rcpoGEV9H8roqkledQr8WL42fxKuhKRyb1CRrn8LSc7tsr0S8mla9nUqXwdY6iMb-WSJtuZet9NZKAcg), whose documentation can also be found in the [digital_mirror_docs](digital_mirror_docs/) folder.
+* The link to [download the **RH-Digital-Shadow**](https://zenodo.org/records/16909230?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQ3NTdlMjM4LWMwNDctNDYwZi04YjQ4LTU4YzlhM2RjZGM5ZSIsImRhdGEiOnt9LCJyYW5kb20iOiJlZWYxMzc5MGZhODU4OTk4MDFmYTkyMzdjMzFlNjUwMCJ9.oIwKd-rcpoGEV9H8roqkledQr8WL42fxKuhKRyb1CRrn8LSc7tsr0S8mla9nUqXwdY6iMb-WSJtuZet9NZKAcg), whose documentation can also be found in the [digital_shadow_docs](digital_shadow_docs/) folder.

 ## Structure